Dry Eye Center of Excellence

 - inner, mucous or mucin layer produced by goblet cells located within a thin transparent layer over the white part of the eye and covering the inner surface of the eyelids.

 Tears are made of proteins (including growth factors), electrolytes, and vitamins that are critical to maintain the health of the eye surface and to prevent infection.

 Tears are constantly produced to bathe, nourish, and protect the eye surface.
 They are also produced in response to emergencies, such as a particle of dust in the eye, an infection or irritation of the eye, or an onset of strong emotions.
-When the lacrimal glands fail to produce sufficient tears, dry eye can result.
-Any disease process that alters the components of tears can make them unhealthy and result in dry eye.
+The lacrimal glands failing to produce sufficient tears could cause dry eye.
+Any disease process that alters the components of tears can make them unhealthy and cause dry eye.